google/closure-templates/documentation/dev/plugins.md

 unsupported.
 It is impossible to say this function will return `T` when the input is `list<T>`.

-{{#internal}}

-For Google users, there is an annotation processor that can detect syntax errors and enforce these restrictions.
-It is automatically included in the build rule so no additional work is required to enable it.

-{{/internal}}

 ## Custom print directives, not recommended